ktvng/ktypes/README.md

 A high-level, type-theoretic data annotation language built into Python 3

 ## Overview
-KTypes or KnownTypes is a an open-source library which provides a framework to formally define complex data types and functions between data types inside a formal type theoretic framework.
+KnownTypes or KTypes is a an Python open-source library which provides a framework to define data and functions types inside a formal type theoretic framework.
+Typed-specified objects and contexts coexist with standard dynamically-typed Python statements, allowing for seemelss transitions between formally-typed and dynamically-typed code.
+Robust runtime type-checking ensures type-correctness during data manipulations.

-The type-specified universe coexists with the standard Python type system, allowing for seamless switching between formally typed functions and traditional pythonic methods.
-Runtime type-checking and library recursors serve as tools that ensure type correctness.
-A library parser is provided to facilitate the pipeline of ad-hoc data into the formal typed setting of KTypes.
+All KTypes annotations are built into the standard Python syntax, and the entire KTypes type-universe is implemented natively, making KTypes quick and easy for both experienced and novice Python developers to pick and master.

 ## Install
 KTypes is still in the pre-alpha phase.